sachinym/Github-Advanced-Security/Adv_sec_intro.md

     With GitHub Advanced Security, Dependabot’s functionality is extended to include Dependency Review, allowing you to check for vulnerable dependencies within a pull request.
 This check enables you to address vulnerabilities before they are merged into a shared branch.

 ### Task 3: Where to turn on the different components of GitHub Advanced Security?

-1. Navigate to your repository's, click  Settings.
+1. Navigate to your repository, and click  Settings.

    ![Picture1](./images/ghasr1.png)